elucian/bee/syntax/structure.md

 * Environment variables are global, usual uppercase and start with $ symbol.
 * All system variables are automatic imported from OS environment into global variables.

-## Global scope
+## Global context

 **usability**

-* Bee is using one global scope.
+* Bee is using one global context.
 Global variables are usually lowercase;
 * Global variables are unique and are visible in all project components;
 * Global variable name start with symbol "$" and are declared usually first;
 * Global variables do not need dot qualifier and are usually defined by libraries;

 **system variables*

-Some Bee pre-defined variables are available in global scope.
+Some Bee pre-defined variables are available in global context.

 ```
 $path = $BEE_PATH  --contains a list of folders